How to Remove Yourself from PeekYou (2026 Guide)

 What Is PeekYou?

-Founded in 2006 in New York City, PeekYou has indexed over 250 million social profiles across more than 100 social networks and web platforms.
-The service uses proprietary algorithms to match social media accounts to real identities by analyzing usernames, profile content, shared connections, and cross-platform patterns.
-A single PeekYou search can surface accounts you may have forgotten you created, including old forum profiles, dating site accounts, and niche social networks.
+Founded in 2006 in New York City, PeekYou has indexed over 250 million social profiles across more than 100 networks.
+It uses proprietary algorithms to match social accounts to real identities by analyzing usernames, profile content, shared connections, and cross-platform patterns.
+A single PeekYou search surfaces accounts you forgot existed.

 What Data Does PeekYou Show?